5 LinkedIn Strategies to Get Executives Noticed

 - People who are in positions that you aspire to

 Work on building your network outside your industry and area of expertise, as well.
 The more diverse you make it, the greater exposure you will gain.
-LinkedIn has over 300 million users; 90 million users are senior-level influencers, and 63 million are in decision-making positions.
+LinkedIn has over 300 million active monthly users; 90 million users are senior-level influencers, and 63 million are in decision-making positions.
 Strategically grow your network to get yourself in front of users who have a connection to your career goal – either as an influencer or a decision-maker.

 Engage Your Network